This is me, Anna, with my family. I'm mum to Miss 10, Mr 9, and Mr 6. I am married to Azariah and we live in Manchester.

 The Life Village is a supportive community of people invited by the child's parents or primary carer to nurture a child from birth to adulthood.
-We want every child to have a Life Village.
-This site is designed to help you create a Life Village and make a real difference to a child's life.
+We want every child to have a Life Village and we hope that here you can find support to create a Life Village and make a real difference to your child's life.

 Becoming parents for the first time is daunting.
-I remember bringing my baby girl home for the first time all wrapped up in her blankets and fast asleep.
-A sense of panic washed over me and my husband: 'Will we have what it takes to be good parents?
+I remember bringing our baby girl home for the first time all wrapped up in her blankets and fast asleep.
+A sense of panic washed over us: 'Will we have what it takes to be good parents?
 Do we have any idea what to do with a tiny baby?
 Help!'

-We loved the African Proverb 'it takes a village to raise a child'.
-In many countries when a baby is born, whole villages (aunts, uncles, neighbours, friends) gather round to support the family and care for the child each offering something unique.
+We love the African Proverb 'it takes a village to raise a child'.
+In many countries, when a baby is born, whole villages (aunts, uncles, neighbours, friends) gather round to support the family and care for the child, each offering something unique.
 It takes a whole village to bring out the potential of a child and create healthy families.
 We were never meant to parent in isolation.

 So before our little girl was born, Azariah and I decided together to recreate this idea of a village for our child.
-We decided who we wanted to ask to be part of our little one's Life Village, invited them to join and asked them to consider what skill to contribute.
+We chose who we wanted to ask to be part of our little one's Life Village, invited them to join and asked them to consider what skill to contribute.
 We then set up our first Life Village Gathering where they would all meet her and each other.
-The aim is for the Life Village to support her until she's 18.
+The aim is for the Life Village to support her until she's 18 years old.

 The Life Village is an incredible tool to enable parents and carers to create a community or 'village' around their family by inviting friends to become Life Village members.
 There are many benefits.
-Each member (we suggest up to 20) offers a skill and plays a specific role in the child's life which not only benefits the child, but also the child's parents and the Life Villagers too.
+Each member offers a skill and plays a specific role in the child's life which not only benefits the child, but also the child's parents and the Life Villagers themselves too.

 The story so far...